Manas100/hello-world/README.md

 # hello-world
-Hello everybody.
+Hello world.
 This is Manas Uniyal.